-The sixth BSBI New Year Plant Hunt takes place between 1st - 4th January 2017.
-We hope you will join us to find out which wild or naturalised plants are in bloom at New Year across Britain & Ireland.
+The sixth BSBI New Year Plant Hunt ran from 1st to 4th January 2017.
+Records are now being processed and a preliminary analysis will be published later this month.
+Thank you to everybody who contributed: with your help, we are building up a clearer picture of which wild or naturalised plants are in bloom at New Year across Britain & Ireland.

 How to Take Part